bpm5520/my_site/docs/resume.md

 ### Qualifications
-* Fairly knowledgable on Java and C++ coding languages
+* Fairly knowledgeable on Java and C++ coding languages

 ### Education